10 Summer Movies to Broaden Kids’ Perspectives

 Students benefit from experiences that expand their knowledge, not just of math or science but also of the world around them.
 We all have a framework of attitudes and beliefs that define our worldview.
 Sometimes to see life for what it truly is, we need to break away from these notions.
 Movies can remind kids that we all have different perspectives, that human rights matter, that cultures can share many fundamental values, and that kindness and compassion are key qualities in a just, civil, and inclusive society.

 As the school year winds down, consider sending kids off with a few movie recommendations to get them thinking and reflecting this summer.
 The selections here can help students see the world from new perspectives, giving them an introduction to people, cultures, events, and beliefs that may be new to them.
 And though movies aren’t always 100 percent historically or scientifically accurate, they can still be a great starting point for rich conversations.

-With the 1950s setting, there’s a lot to unpack about technology vs. nature in The Iron Giant.
-But what kids (and even adults) will really learn from this tale of robot/kid friendship is the consequences of being too quick to judge, and the many forms of heroism.
+With references to the 1950s setting, there’s a lot to unpack about technology vs. nature in The Iron Giant.
+But what kids (and even adults) will really learn from this tale of robot/kid friendship is acceptance, the consequences of being too quick to judge, and the many forms of heroism.

 Discussion questions: What do you know about the Cold War of the 1950s?
 How might the characters have acted differently if the story had been set in another time period (like post-9/11)?
 Where do you see statements about technology vs. nature?
 How does paranoia drive the plot of the film?

 This Disney flick about human excess and environmental decay manages to be relatable to kids.
 An adorable robot and his quest to connect with another are the backdrop for a reflection on the impact of our collective actions.

 Discussion questions: What does Wall-E learn from the movie Hello, Dolly?
 How is satire used in the movie to drive home the messages about the environment and big business?
 What similarities do you see in the movie and in our consumption of media today?
 Do you think this is our future?